nikitavoloboev/data/programming-languages/elixir/elixir-libraries.md

 - [Witchcraft](https://github.com/witchcrafters/witchcraft) - Monads and other dark magic for Elixir.
 - [Domo](https://github.com/IvanRublev/Domo) - Library to validate values of nested structs with their type spec t() and associated precondition functions.
 - [Ink](https://github.com/ivx/ink) - Logger backend that logs JSON.
+- [MuonTrap](https://github.com/fhunleth/muontrap) - Keep programs, deamons, and applications launched from Erlang and Elixir contained and well-behaved.
+- [StreamSplit](https://github.com/tallakt/stream_split) - Split a stream into a head and tail, without iterating the tail.

 ## Links